 Shortly after implementation here is how their sales were affected:

 - We saw a 246% increase in conversion volume.
 People were converting at a much higher rate due to the simplicity of finding the product, simple as that.

 - The cost per conversion went down 35%, most likely due to the ability to purchase the product right from the search results and or display ad.

-- Finally their revenue went up 480% and that one is pretty self-explanatory.
+- Finally, their revenue went up 480% and that one is pretty self-explanatory.
 More purchases more money in your pocket.

 Although this seems like a slam dunk, there is a slight drawback worth mentioning.
 Overall, there is very little visibility as to where, in what network, and what ad form generates the best performance.
-While this doesn’t seem like much of an issue considering the positive increase in the numbers, it does make decision making slightly more difficult.
-We are able to make device level bid adjustments, for example bid up on mobile platforms if performance is strong vs desktop, but that is about it.
+While this doesn’t seem like much of an issue considering the positive increase in the numbers, it does make decisions making slightly more difficult.
+We are able to make device level bid adjustments, for example, bid up on mobile platforms if performance is strong vs desktop, but that is about it.

 The other small caveat is that in order to be eligible for this advertising option, the system needs at least 20 conversions in the past 45 days in order to implement.
-While this should be no sweat for a decent sized ecommerce account with a feed, it is not very feasible for smaller accounts looking to break out.
+While this should be no sweat for a decent sized e-commerce account with a feed, it is not very feasible for smaller accounts looking to break out.